Getting Your Home Ready to Sell

 Completion and Closing

 Your lawyer or notary handles the conveyancing.
 On completion day, funds transfer and title changes hands.
-Possession is typically the same day or the following day.
+Possession timing is negotiated as part of the contract.

 Understanding Commissions and Selling Costs